 - How do I get involved with research?

-- UC Davis offers a variety of research opportunities and we recommend students to check out Handshake as well as visit the Undergraduate Research Center (URC) and develop professional relationships with professors/researchers that can offer valuable knowledge, guidance, references and letters of recommendations for your future career positions
+- UC Davis offers a variety of undergraduate research opportunities, and we recommend students to check out Handshake as well as visit the Undergraduate Research Center (URC) and develop professional relationships with professors/researchers that can offer valuable knowledge, guidance, references and letters of recommendations for your future career positions

 There are other programs available to students interested in research including Mentorships for Undergraduate Research in Agriculture, Letters and Science (MURALS), McNair Scholars Program, and more.

 - What can I do with my major?

 - The possibilities are practically endless.
 It is a common misconception that you must go into the field of your major.
-However, if you are looking for ideas that are related to your major, the ICC recommends visiting the "What Can I Do With My Major or Degree" page and making use of https://icc.ucdavis.edu/data/index.
-This website provides extensive lists of potential field concentrations, employers, and strategies for application, and well as useful placement data.
+However, if you are looking for ideas that are related to your major, the ICC recommends visiting the "What Can I Do With My Major or Degree" page and making use of information on individual majors through our "Majors Data" page.
+These sites provide extensive lists of potential field concentrations, employers, and strategies for application, and well as useful placement data.

 The ICC itself is a great resource for this.
 Making an appointment with a career advisor through Handshake will allow you to speak one-on-one with an experienced career advisor that specializes in your career field.

 - What can I do for career readiness in my first quarter at UC Davis?

-- There are a ton of things you can do to get a jump-start on your career readiness such as:
+- There are tons of things you can do to get a jump-start on your career readiness; things like: